Dual Diagnosis Treatment Columbus, GA

 Lighthouse Of Tallapoosa County Inc Substance Abuse Rehab Program/residence - 65.2 miles from Columbus, GA

-Lighthouse Of Tallapoosa County Inc Substance Abuse Rehab Program/residence is a dual-diagnosis treatment center in Alexander City, Alabama that offers treatment for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as bulimia.
+Lighthouse Of Tallapoosa County Inc Substance Abuse Rehab Program/residence is a dual-diagnosis treatment center in Alexander City, Alabama that provides treatment for mental health and substance abuse disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 36 Franklin Street, Alexander City, AL 35010 in Tallapoosa County